Robert Sarver: Phoenix Suns Charities

 In February 2023, Sarver and his wife donated $5 million to Phoenix Suns Charities, the largest single donation the organization has received.
 He also gave Suns team employees that have stayed with the organization for at least one year a bonus of $20,000 for each individual.

 Personal life

-In 1996, Sarver married Penny Sanders, a Kansas City, Missouri native; they live in Paradise Valley, Arizona, and have three sons.
+In 1996, Sarver married Penny Sanders, a Kansas City, Missouri native; they live in Paradise Valley, Arizona, and have three sons named Max, Jake, and Zach.